Why are cars so heavy?

 How do you cut weight on a car?

 The United States has some of the most stringent crash safety requirements as a result auto manufacturers are always looking at ways to reduce the overall mass of a vehicle without jeopardizing the structural integrity or vehicle performance.
 A few common methods are used to reduce the vehicle’s overall mass.
 First would be looking at different materials, for example changing from a steel wheel to an aluminum, magnesium, or carbon fiber wheel, would enable lighter wheels.
 Thus helping reduce the mass of the chassis.
-When it comes to the vehicle structure, car manufacturers usually look at changing the part geometry of the component, for example adding lightning holes.
-However, this may lead to an increase in manufacturing, part, or labor cost.
+When it comes to the vehicle structure, car manufacturers usually look at changing the part geometry of the component, for example, adding lightning holes.
+However, this may lead to an increase in manufacturing, part, or labor costs.

 These options might be too expensive for a typical passenger vehicle, however, for a racing car, it might not be out of the question.
-Each gram of a vehicle is worth a specific amount to the manufacturer, for example, a vehicle program such as a Toyota corolla might not be willing to pay more than $1-2/ gram of weight saving thus reducing the number of lightweight options which it can incorporate.
+Each gram of a vehicle is worth a specific amount to the manufacturer, for example, a vehicle program such as a Toyota Corolla might not be willing to pay more than $1-2/ gram of weight saving thus reducing the number of lightweight options that it can incorporate.
 However, a racecar engineering program team might be willing to pay 10+/gram of weight savings to enable a lightweight racing performance.

 How much energy is required to move a car?